Founder, McClintock Scott Group

 The Computational Health stream at CDL-Seattle admits an annual cohort of pre-Seed and pre-Series A startups.
 The program brings together entrepreneurs, investors, and scientists with expertise building scalable computing-driven companies in a variety of fields related to biology, medicine, and healthcare.
 CDL startups work with these mentors to sharpen objectives, prioritize time and resources, raise capital, build networks, and engage with experts working on the frontiers of research.

-Participating startups are provided additional support through this stream’s partnerships with Microsoft Health Futures, the Washington Research Foundation, the Allen Institute for AI, and the University of Washington’s College of Engineering, Paul G. Allen School of Computer Science & Engineering, and CoMotion.
+Participating startups are provided additional support through this stream’s partnerships with Microsoft, Washington Research Foundation, Cooley LLP, the University of Washington’s Foster School of Business, College of Engineering, Paul G. Allen School of Computer Science & Engineering, and CoMotion.

 The startups attend five objective-setting sessions between October and June.
 CDL is a non-profit organization.
 There are no fees for participation and CDL does not take any equity.
 Learn more about the CDL program.